StrongMind/culture/tech_sessions/mobbing.md

 Mobbing is a technique used in small teams to involve the whole team with problem solving.

-The style of Mobbing that I consider to have the most success works like this :
+The style of Mobbing that I have witnessed to have the most success works like this :

 ## Roles